vinorodrigues/bootstrap-dark/README.md

 But [@ntkme][104] seeded an idea and this is where I excel at - taking other's seeds and growing them (thought-wise that is).

-And so, I set out to build 4 variants of "dark mode" support, namely:
+And so, I set out to build four variants of *(or methods to achieve)* "dark mode" support, namely:

 1.  **`bootstrap-night.scss`** - this one (as already mentioned) was created accidently in testing the color combination - but I also wanted to build a working prototype - this is after all a proof of concept.
 So, I'd prove this works.
 It also shows [@tomayac][102]'s work beeing applied to Bootstrap.
 2.  **`bootstrap-nightfall.scss`** - this one was seeded from [@ntkme][104]'s Option 3 ... but instead of doubling up on the CSS, the alternative add-on would only contain the deltas/differences.